EIG-Research/EIG-Fiscal-Impact-High-Skill-Federal/README.md

 ## Scenario Probabilities

 Assuming that there are no single-parent households for simplicity, and that children are distributed equally among working and non-working H-1B spouses, we construct five scenarios to estimate household-level impacts of issuing a single H-1B visa.
-We estimate each scenario separately for the mean, median, and 95th percentile H-1B earner.
+We estimate each scenario separately for the mean, median, and 95th percentile wage for H-1B workers in 2023.

   &nbsp;&nbsp;&nbsp;&nbsp;<b>Scenario 1:</b> unmarried H-1B worker, no children